-(3) a.
+(6) a.
 Some group members attended.

 => not all group members attended

 b.
 All group members attended.

 There may be something lexical, however, in the ways in which alternatives are generated.
 Horn 1972 posited 'lexical scales' to determine which expressions a word competes with; as a result, his theory of implicature generation had a lexical component.
-More recent accounts have sometimes tried to do without lexical stipulations.
+More recent accounts have sometimes tried to eschew lexical stipulations.
 In particular, Katzir 2007 and Katzir and Fox 2011 take alternatives to be either provided by the context, or by syntactic manipulations that consist, in essence, in replacing or simplifying parts of the target sentence.
-In the simple example in (3)a, the replacement of some with all suffices to generate the desired alternative (see Geurts 2011 for a different view).
+In the simple example in (6)a, the replacement of some with all suffices to generate the desired alternative (see Geurts 2011 for a different view).

 Scalar implicatures were taken by Grice and his followers (Grice 1981, Horn 1972) to follow from principles of cooperative communication.
 As result, the relevant notion of informativity was taken to be based on contextual entailment, because what matters for the speech act participants is the information provided by a sentence relative to the context.
-From this perspective, data discussed by Magri 2009 came as a surprise: (4)a is deviant, and it is tempting to explain this fact because it triggers the implicature that the alternative in (4)b is false.
-Taken together, the sentence and its implicature yield a contradiction ('some but not all Italians come from a warm country').
+From this perspective, data discussed by Magri 2009 raised new issues.
+(7)a is deviant, and it is tempting to explain this fact because it triggers the implicature that the alternative in (7)b is false.
+On this tempting theory, we then observe that, taken together, the sentence and its implicature yield the inference that 'some but not all Italians come from a warm country'.6 But in the world as we know it, this is not possible: the predicate was chosen in such a way that some Italians come from a warm country is true just in call al Italians come from a warm country, and thus one could not assert the first sentence while implicating that the second is false.